noway/nzcp-sol/README.md

  - The NZ Ministry of Health is never going to sign any pass that is not active
     * This assumption relies on the internal implementation of https://mycovidrecord.nz
  - The NZ Ministry of Health is never going to change the private-public key pair used to sign the pass
-    * This assumption relies on trusting NZ Ministry of Health not to leak their private key
+    * This assumption relies on trusting the NZ Ministry of Health not to leak their private key

 ## Privacy implications
 When you call `NZCP.readCredSubjExample`/`NZCP.readCredSubjLive` function as part of a transaction, your pass gets stored on blockchain as calldata.
 This allows 3rd parties to read your COVID pass and reconstruct your NZCP QR code, **effectively making your pass public**.
 This is bad since your pass could be then used by anyone.
 Never verify live passes as part of a transaction on a deployed version of this contract.